k11n/konstellation/website/docs/apps/develop.md

 title: Development & Debugging
 ---

-One of the shortcomings of Kubernetes is that it's hard to know what's going on within the cluster.
-It could sometimes feel like a blackbox, with limited tools in seeing what's in there.
+One of the shortcomings of Kubernetes is that it can be difficult to know what's going on within the cluster.
+It sometimes feels like a blackbox, with limited tools in seeing what's in there.
 And if your app is failing in production, how do you replicate the setup to reproduce the error locally?

-Konstellation simplifies the debugging & development process by giving you an app-centric way of
+Konstellation simplifies the debugging & development process by giving you an app-centric tools to obtain visibility.

 ## Logging

 Apps should [write logs to stdout](https://12factor.net/logs), in JSON.
 It should not have to worry about the underlying storage of logs, or be concerned with uploading logs to another service.
-Konstellation can work with Kubernetes logging to perform standard log operations.
+Konstellation works with Kubernetes logging to perform standard log operations.

 To pull app logs from production, or to tail the logs, you would run the `kon app logs <yourapp>` command.
 It will guide you through the process of picking a pod to inspect.